Many-body localization regime for cavity induced long-range interacting models: Model and methods

 \section{Model and methods}

 consider cold spin-polarized fermions in a 1D optical lattice placed along a cavity axis.
 The cavity mode wavelength coincides with that of the laser forming the optical lattice.
-The optical lattice is sufficiently deep to facilitate a tight binding description of the system limited to its lowest band.
-In the limit when cavity field may be adiabatically eliminated from the problem, as studied often both experimentally and theoretically \cite{Larson08,Maschler08,Baumann10,Fernandez10,Habibian13,Landig16,Niederle16,Rojan16} (for a broad reviews see \cite{Ritsch13,Mivehvar21}), the Hamiltonian of the problem reads (see \cite{Sierant19c} for a recent derivation):
+The optical lattice is sufficiently deep to facilitate a tight binding description of the system limited to its lowest band. {In addition atoms scatter the laser light shined at them from the side.} In the limit when cavity field may be adiabatically eliminated from the problem, as studied often both experimentally and theoretically \cite{Larson08,Maschler08,Baumann10,Fernandez10,Habibian13,Landig16,Niederle16,Rojan16} (for a broad reviews see \cite{Ritsch13,Mivehvar21}), the Hamiltonian of the problem reads (see \cite{Sierant19c} for a recent derivation):

-with $\hat{f}_i$ {being the} annihilation operator for a fermion at site $i$, $\hat{n}_i=\hat{f}_i^\dagger\hat{f}_i$, $L$ is the number of sites, $J$ describes the hopping between sites and $V$ is the strength of the contact interactions. $U_1$ is the strength of cavity-mediated infinite range interactions, the scaling with the system size in the last term above assures that the Hamiltonian, \eqref{eq:hub}, is extensive in the large $L$ limit.
-The standard Jordan-Wigner transformation puts the Hamiltonian into Heisenberg spin chain formulation (for $J=V=1$ assumed {as the} energy unit later on) with infinite range interactions due to cavity induced term
+with $\hat{f}_i$ {being the} annihilation operator for a fermion at site $i$, $\hat{n}_i=\hat{f}_i^\dagger\hat{f}_i$, $L$ is the number of sites, $J$ describes the hopping between sites and $V$ is the strength of the contact interactions. $U_1$ is the strength of cavity-mediated infinite range interactions, the scaling with the system size in the last term above assures that the Hamiltonian \eqref{eq:hub}, is extensive in the large $L$ limit.